oliversalzburg/monolit/README.md

 }
 ```

-Now when you launch `monolit.build`, the same configuration can be used for
+Now when you launch `monolit.start`, the same configuration can be used for
  every project matching `${workspaceFolder}/packages/app-*`.

 ## Pre-Launch Tasks